Rights and Procedures for Medicare Beneficiaries in Various Care Settings

 Home Health Demand Bill

-When a beneficiary receives an HHABN stating that services will be terminated, the he or she may request that the home health agency submit a demand bill.
-See Medicare Claims Processing Manual (Pub.
+When a beneficiary receives an HHABN stating that services will be terminated, he or she may request that the home health agency submit a demand bill—for further information please see the Medicare Claims Processing Manual (Pub.
 100-04, Ch.
 10, § 50).
 If the HHABN was provided because the services do not meet the Medicare covered benefit definition (i.e. routine foot care) or are custodial in nature (housekeeping or home health aide services) and the beneficiary has authorized billing Medicare, the HHA should submit a no-pay bill.
 The home health agency (HHA) must inform the beneficiary of its decision that Medicare coverage is not available.

 The HHABN must be signed by the beneficiary or appropriate representative before any services are provided.
 The HHABN provides the beneficiary with the option to have a demand denial (condition code 20) submitted to Medicare for review.
 After the last billable service has been provided, demand denials must be submitted promptly.
 Beneficiaries may pay out of pocket or third party payers may cover the services in question.
 Demand bills are reviewed by the Medicare Administrative Contract (MAC), including medical review.